swarmslab/crazyflie-firmware/README.md

 # ModQuad
 There are small differences in this firmware to account for necessary functionalities of the [ModQuad Project](https://github.com/swarmslab/modquad-simulator).

+The file in src/modules/src/power_distribution_stock.c has been modified.
+The Makefile is set to ignore -Waddress-of-packed-member as this warning is turned into many errors.
+This seems to be related to GCC version and might be fixed in future releases of crazyflie-firmware.
+For now, the warning has only been disabled to allow for compilation.

 # Crazyflie Firmware  [![Build Status](https://api.travis-ci.org/bitcraze/crazyflie-firmware.svg)](https://travis-ci.org/bitcraze/crazyflie-firmware)

 This project contains the source code for the firmware used in the Crazyflie range of platforms, including